gupta-akhil-81/customers-v1-app/README.md

 # Customers v1 microservice for ikea
 This service given an interface to manage customers data in Google Cloud Datastore.

-Service is hosted at URL = https://v1-dot-customers-dot-ikea-services-dev.appspot.com It is developed in NodeJS10 and is deployed on Google App Engien Standard.
+Service is hosted at URL = https://v1-dot-customers-dot-ikea-services-dev.appspot.com

+It is developed in NodeJS10 and is deployed on Google App Engine Standard.

 The service offers following functionalities thru the APIs-
 1. Create a new customer entity